-I got frustrated at my son for having poop accidents.
+1. I get frustrate at my son for having poop accidents

-All the parenting books advice you not to get upset when kids have potty accidents because doing so might lead to regression, shame and confusion among others.
-Instead of frustration, wise parents are supposed to react matter-of-factly or perhaps change their strategy.
+All the parenting books advice you not to get upset when kids have potty accidents.
+Doing so might lead to regression, shame and confusion among others.
+Instead of frustration, wise parents react matter-of-factly or perhaps change their strategy.

 But poop is gross.
 Cleaning it is gross.
-And it seems so darn easy to just poop in the potty, especially when he’s done it several other times in the past, that why he’s pooping in his undies can baffle even the best of moms.
+And it seems so darn easy to just poop in the potty, especially when he’s done it several other times in the past.
 So I got frustrated.

 So now I tried a new method.
 We had been telling him to tell us when he had to pee or poop, but sometimes he’s playing alone in his room, or we’re too far away for him to run and fetch us.
 Instead, we now tell him that if he needs to use the potty, that he should just run to the bathroom and yell out, “Poop!” or “Pee!”, guaranteeing that we’ll hear him and meet him in the bathroom.
 And what do you know—no poop accidents since then.

 2. I look forward to my kid’s bedtime